 It’s hard to be assertive.
 It’s even more hard when you have to say NO assertively.
 NO. Is there a more difficult word in the English language?
 It’s difficult to

-It’s confronting to hear the word NO. But, what type of NO did you get?
+It’s confronting to hear the word NO. But at the same time, what type of NO did you get?
 There are several different types.
-That’s why you shouldn’t think of NO as a single
+With so many variations, you shouldn’t

 As with any new learning, it’s common for people new to negotiation to not feel 100% confident in their skills or behaviours.
 But that doesn’t mean they don’t have useful